x39OME/Meta-Front-End-Developer-Professional-Certificate/8 - Front-End Developer Capstone/Week 4 - Assignment Booking a table on the Little Lemon website/Assignment Booking a table on the Little Lemon website/README.md

-# My capstone project for the Meta Front-End Developer Professional Certificate
+# My Capstone Project For The Meta Front-End Developer Professional Certificate